SamyNandes/callsManagement/README.md

 The main ones is:

 - Login and register.
-- User with his isAdmin role set to false can:
+- User with his admin role set to false can:
     - Create a call
     - See the status of his own calls
-- User with his isAdmin role set to true can:
+- User with his admin role set to true can:
     - See a call
     - Modify a call
     - Delete a call